 At the end of each calendar year the Town Council is required to set its priorities and budget for the next financial year.
 It prepares a number of documents which assist with planning for the following financial year and beyond.

-These are presented to Full Council in January each year.
-The draft documents are provided for residents to make comments prior to this meeting.
+These are presented to Full Council in January.
+The draft documents are published online for residents to make comments between the Full Council meetings in December and January and the feedback received is reported to members at their January Full Council meeting.

 The Direction of Travel consultation is the first stage in Wealden DC’s engagement process and they were keen to hear our views at this early stage so they can understand what is important to the communities including residents, businesses, voluntary organisations and Town and Parish Councils, as well as partner organisations and stakeholders.

 Within the consultation document they identified a number of key planning themes that they know they will need to address in the Local Plan.
 These themes include climate change, infrastructure, housing, the economy and employment, town centres, tourism, the natural environment, landscape, heritage and cultural assets, design and health and wellbeing.

 The Wealden Local Plan consultation document can be found on the left hand side of the screen when you click into the below weblink.
 It is rather lengthy at 149 pages.
 The consultation period closed on 18 January 2021.

 In December 2020, Uckfield Town Council appointed a small working group to work through the Local Plan Direction of Travel consultation.
 The members in this working group were Councillors K. Bedwell, J. Love, C. Macve and A. Smith.

 Below you can download PDF files of the responses submitted (there was no response to Chapter 12):